ReactiveHTML/rimmel/README.md

 <target property="${source}">
 ```

+## Virtual DOM?
+No
+Rimmel doesn't make use of any Virtual DOM.
+That concept originates from the assumption that the DOM is slow.
+This might be the case with some frameworks that make a large number of unnecessary updates, but Rimmel never makes any when not needed.
+Only you control when an update should happen.

+Rimmel uses Sinks, which are direct DOM manipulation functions, attached to the Observable streams you provide.
+Whenever there is new data, it gets to the DOM immediately.
+You are in control of when or how often you emit data.
+You can throttle/sample/debounce as you see fit for your application.

 ## Hello World "Plus"
 Want a more involved example?<br>
 Let's make a component featuring a Red, Green and Blue slider that get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle: